12. Social HomeBuy

 5.4 Exempt properties

-5.4.1 In addition to the mandatory exclusions outlined in 5.3 above (that is properties excluded from Right to Acquire) Registered Providers (ex RSL or local authority) may consider it appropriate to exempt other categories of properties.
+5.4.1 In addition to the mandatory exclusions outlined in 5.3 above (that is properties excluded from Right to Acquire) Registered Providers may consider it appropriate to exempt other categories of properties.
 For examples please see below.

 - Homes which, because of their type or location, would be difficult to replace